qunfengdong/DCN/README.md

 $ conda deactivate
 ```

-If you are running this program on a Mac, more steps need to set up the right environment.
+NOTE: If you are running this program on a Mac, more steps are needed to set up the right environment.

 ## Citation